pupilfirst/wd301-scripts/handling-advanced-ui-events/view-task-details/README.md

   const taskListState = useTasksState();
   const isFetchingTasks = taskListState.isLoading;
   const selectedTask = taskListState.projectData.tasks?.[taskID || ""];
+  // We will render a loader based on the status,
-  if (isFetchingTasks || !projectState || projectState?.isLoading) {
+  // We make sure, the tasks have been fetched, project is a valid one. if (isFetchingTasks || !projectState || projectState?.isLoading) {
     return <>Loading...</>;
   }